Mary Lyon Foundation

 vision

-We prepare students to be ready to learn; to succeed academically, socially, and emotionally; and to thrive in the wider world.
+We ensure students have the resources to be ready to learn, to succeed in school and to thrive in the wider world.

 our